 In a YouTube video promoting the new organization, the duo issued starkly partisan broadsides against the Obama administration's foreign policy.
-"The policies of the last six years have left America diminished and weakened," claimed Dick.
+"The policies of the last six years have left America diminished and weakened," said Dick.
 "We know America's security depends upon our ability to reverse President Obama's policies," added Elizabeth.
 "We know that America is the exceptional nation, and that there is no substitute for American leadership around the world."

 "If all this sounds familiar to you, you are right," wrote national security blogger Heather Hurlburt for the Daily Beast.
 "Seems like just yesterday—2009, in fact—that Liz Cheney, along with Bill Kristol and Debra Burlingame (whose brother died on 9/11), founded Keep America Safe," a neoconservative advocacy group that was shuttered during Elizabeth Cheney's ill-fated Senate bid in Wyoming.
 Arguing that the group seemed like more like a vehicle for the Cheneys' self-promotion than serious issue advocacy, Hubert wrote that their "appeals to fear and canny marketing give them a continuing place in American life, as long as they can raise money for a media booker and a website.
 It's a strategy the extremists and Saddamists who melted away when the U.S. 'cakewalked' into Baghdad and Kabul, and waited for us to get distracted, would recognize."